Cofeiini/UndertaleSaveEditor/README.md

 ## UndertaleSaveEditor
 With Undertale Save Editor you can easily modify your Undertale save files and learn more about what each save entry does.

+### Web Edition
+The "Web Edition" of the save editor can be found here [https://cofeiini.github.io/UndertaleSaveEditor](https://cofeiini.github.io/UndertaleSaveEditor).
+Currently the web edition has the same features as the executable, but any future features will be applied only to the web edition.

+The source code for the web edition can be found here [https://github.com/Cofeiini/UndertaleSaveEditor/tree/web](https://github.com/Cofeiini/UndertaleSaveEditor/tree/web).

 ### Download
 The executables can be found in the [**releases**](https://github.com/Cofeiini/UndertaleSaveEditor/releases/) page.
 There are files for Linux, Windows, and macOS.